uidotdev/usehooks/README.md

 This is the repository for [usehooks.com](https://usehooks.com), a [Gatsby](https://www.gatsbyjs.org) powered blog that publishes easy to understand React Hook code recipes.

 If you'd like to submit new post ideas, improve existing posts, or change anything about the website feel free to submit an issue or pull-request.

+Please consider sponsoring this project through my [Github sponsors page](https://github.com/sponsors/gragland).
+Any level of support is appreciated.
+I have a few higher tiers that include having your company listed on usehooks website and newsletter.

 To run locally, `yarn`, then `yarn dev`, then open [localhost:8000](https://localhost:8000).